 Its Relevance: Infrastructure owners should realize that wireless routers ship from the manufacturer with a “default” identifier and that it is encouraged to change the default identifier to something more robust.
 The manner in which a wireless network is configured by the network administrator determines whether a passerby can join the wireless network.
+Change the default password.
 The accessibility of a wireless network should be set by the organizations information security policies.

 Return from "SSID" to Words [S - U]